ktr0731/evans/README.md

 If you want to keep your product quality, you must use CI with gRPC testing, should not do use manually testing.
 Evans will complete your other usecases just like:

+- manually gRPC API inspection
 - to automate some tasks by scripting
-- manullary gRPC API inspection

-above usecases is corresponding to Evans's two modes, command-line mode and REPL mode.
+above usecases is corresponding to Evans's two modes, REPL mode, and command-line mode.

 ## REPL mode
 ![Evans](./evans1.gif)
-REPL mode is the solution for second usecase.
+REPL mode is the solution for first usecase.
 You can use it without thinking like package name, service name, RPC name, command usage, and so on because REPL mode has powerful completion!

 proto file which read in demonstration and its implementation are available at [ktr0731/evans-demo](https://github.com/ktr0731/evans-demo).